slevithan/regex/README.md

 `;
 ```

-Above, the `{0}` quantifier at the end of the `(?<byte>…)` group allows defining the group without matching it at that position, while still allowing the contents of the group to be used by reference elsewhere.
+Above, the `{0}` quantifier at the end of the `(?<byte>…)` group allows *defining* the group without *matching* it at that position.
+The subpattern within it can then be used by reference elsewhere.

-This next example matches a record with multiple date fields, and captures each value:
+This next regex matches a record with multiple date fields, and captures each value:

 ```js
 const record = regex`